wanger521/OGD/README.md

 ## Files

-* `MainRunModel.py`: code of main run model, start from here.
+* `MainRunModel.py`: code of main run model for mnist, start from here.

+* `RunArtificial.py`: code of main run model for synthetic, start from here.

 * `./Models`: code of robust bounded aggregation rules

 * `Attacks.py`: Different Byzantine attacks, include gaussian attacks, sign-flipping attacks, sample-duplicating attacks

-* `Config.py`: Configurations of these rules under Byzantine attack.
+* `Config.py`: Configurations of these rules under Byzantine attack for mnist experiment.
 All hyper parameters like learning rate and penalty parameter can be tuned here

 * `Config0.py`: Configurations of these rules without attack.
 All hyper parameters like learning rate and penalty parameter can be tuned here

+* `Config_artificial.py`: Configurations of these rules under Byzantine attack for synthetic experiment.
+All hyper parameters like learning rate and penalty parameter can be tuned here

+* `Config0_artificial.py`: Configurations of these rules without attack for synthetic experiment.
+All hyper parameters like learning rate and penalty parameter can be tuned here

-* `draw/draw_all.py`: Plot the curve of experiment results
+* `draw/draw_all.py`: Plot the curve of mnist experiment results

+* `draw/draw_artificial.py`: Plot the curve of synthetic experiment results

 * `LoadMnist.py`: Load MNIST dataset